Fall of Mariupol appears at hand; fighters leave steel plant - NewsBreak

 Russian and Ukrainian officials said peace talks were on hold.

-Retired French Vice Adm.
-Michel Olhagaray, a former head of France’s center for higher military studies, said Azovstal’s fall would be more of a symbolic boost for Russian President Vladimir Putin than a military one, since “factually, Mariupol had already fallen.”

-Elsewhere across the Donbas, seven civilians were killed Tuesday in Russian attacks in the Donetsk region, regional Gov. Pavlo Kyrylenko reported.
-A Russian airstrike ignited a fire at a building materials plant, he said.
+Elsewhere across the Donbas, eight civilians were killed Tuesday in Russian attacks on 45 settlements in the Donetsk and Luhansk regions, the General Staff of the Ukrainian Armed Forces said.
+Donetsk regional Gov. Pavlo Kyrylenko said a Russian airstrike ignited a fire at a building materials plant.
 In the Luhansk region, Russian soldiers fired rockets on an evacuation bus carrying 36 civilians, but no one was hurt, Gov. Serhii Haidai said.

-Zelenskyy said Russian forces also fired missiles at the western Lviv region and the Sumy and Chernihiv regions in the northeast, and carried out airstrikes in the eastern Luhansk region.
+Zelenskyy said Russian forces also fired missiles at the western Lviv region and the Sumy and Chernihiv regions in the northeast.
 He said the border regions of Ukraine saw Russian “sabotage activity.”

 He said the assaults were “a test of our strength” and "kind of an attempt to compensate the Russian army for a series of failures in the east and south of our country.”